Unbiased 4D: Monocular 4D Reconstruction with a Neural Deformation Model: Geometric Proxy Resolution Ablation

 \section{Geometric Proxy Resolution Ablation}

 While our experiments have used a complete SMPLX model~\cite{SMPL-X:2019} for the \textit{RootTrans} scene as described in Section~\ref{sec:hgp}, we have identified that the geometric proxy could be reduced further.
 This is shown by the use of only a 12 vertex skeleton for the \textit{Humanoid} scene.
 A proxy that summarizes the motion of the scene by coarsely tracking the extremities would be sufficient.
+This could allow the use of skeleton tracking systems (e.g.~\cite{VNect_SIGGRAPH2017}) rather than methods with dense mesh output like SMPLify-X~\cite{SMPL-X:2019}.
 We validate this possible approach in Figure~\ref{fig:proxy_ablation} by reducing the SMPLX mesh to just 7 vertices (one on each extremity, two on the body, and one on the head).
-This 7 vertex proxy is sufficient to constrain Ub4D to produce a single canonical copy, rather than the multiple copies when no proxy is supplied (see Figure \ref{fig:ablation} in the main paper).
+This 7 vertex proxy is sufficient to constrain Ub4D to produce a single canonical copy, rather than the multiple copies when no proxy is supplied (see Figure~5(b) in the main paper).